St Michael and All Angels' Church, Occold: Post-Reformation

-There is no rood screen but there is evidence of stairs to a rood loft which suggests that there was one (or intended to be one) at some stage.
+There is no rood screen, but there is evidence of stairs to a rood loft, which suggests that there was one (or intended to be one) at some stage.
 Whether such loft was removed by the Puritans isn't documented.
-On the south side, beside the pulpit, there are steps leading up from the wide window sill, through a small arch.
-There is also the shape of a doorway on the north-side, indicating that the rood loft may have been accessible from both sides.
+On the south side, beside the pulpit, there are steps leading up from the wide windowsill through a small arch.
+There is also the shape of a doorway on the north side, indicating that the rood loft may have been accessible from both sides.

-Viewed from the outside (north), the buttress of the nave and adjacent to the chancel has an diagonal enlargement/protrusion to the west side which is likely the encasement for the north rood stair which was 'external', as distinct from the internal stair on the opposite (south) side.
+Viewed from the outside (north), the buttress of the nave, adjacent to the chancel, has an diagonal enlargement/protrusion to the west side which is likely the encasement for the north rood stair which was "external", as distinct from the internal stair on the opposite (south) side.

-The chancel is offset slightly to the north of the main axis of the building, possibly having been done to accommodate an altar against the south wall at some time past.
+The chancel is offset slightly to the north of the main axis of the building, possibly to accommodate an altar against the south wall at some time past.
 The south rood stair sits within the enlarged offset section so created.